Hanocybous/gantt-chart/README.md

 ### License

 This project is licensed under the Academic Free License version 3.0.
-See the [5212_5387_5388_GanttManager/LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details.

 ### Supervisor